Jonas-Hamburg/Jonas-Hamburg/README.md

 🧑‍💻 Engineer \
 🌱 I'm currently learning media computer science \
 🧙‍♂️ Gladly solve the Rubik's Cube or other problems \
-⚡️Hobbies: Kitesurfing, Snowboarding, play guitar and more \
+💡 Hobbies: Kitesurfing, Snowboarding, play guitar and more \
 📫 You can get in contact with me via the contact form on [my homepage](https://k3a.dev)

 <!---